CharanMunur/Clippy/README.md

 ./install.sh
 ```

-To skip autostart on login:
+This builds a release binary, installs it to `~/.local/bin`, and registers the app icon and `.desktop` launcher.
+To skip autostart:

 ```bash
 ./install.sh --no-autostart